itsthesteve/react-aim/README.md

 [here](https://github.com/itsthesteve/oak-rate-limit).

 <div style="padding: .6rem 1rem; margin: 1rem 0; color: brick; border: 1px solid red">
-This won't work out of the box as of this commit as I'm using an import map to change the destination to the local fork.
-I need to update link.json to point to my GH repo.
-You can probably clone the repo and update the URL in link.json, but I need to make this more robust.
+I'm using an import map to change the destination to the remote fork.
+Not sure if this will work forever or for everyone, so once I test the forked code I'll need to publish to denoland for a proper import.
 </div>

 As mentioned before, you'll need to have